Camp Q & A

 More information on the team can be found here.

-Camp fees are approved by the Camp Kee-Mo-Kee Board of Directors.
+• Camp fees are approved by the Camp Kee-Mo-Kee Board of Directors.
 As a non-profit organization we struggle each year to keep fees as low as possible, while ensuring:

-The overhead and program-related expenses are covered.
+3. The overhead and program-related expenses are covered.

-In 2023 the cost to have a camper on site for was $175.00 per day.
-In 2024, we expect it to increase due to rising inflation and minimum wage increases.
-Camper registration fees for 2024 are considerably lower than the forecast cost, with the difference being funded by the generosity of individual donors and granting organizations.
+In 2024 the cost to have a camper on site for was $210.00 per day.
+In 2025, we expect it to increase due to rising inflation and minimum wage increases.
+Camper registration fees for 2025 are considerably lower than the forecast cost, with the difference being funded by the generosity of individual donors and granting organizations.

-Camp Kee-Mo-Kee applies for several grants each year which help supply the ‘extras’ that don’t fit in to the approved budget.
+• Camp Kee-Mo-Kee applies for several grants each year which help supply the ‘extras’ that don’t fit in to the approved budget.
 Recent grant-funded items include:

-musical instruments for 2024 program use.
+• musical instruments for program use.

-a bouldering wall to be builtin 2024.
+• a bouldering wall built in 2024.

-a fireplace insert in the Craft Lodge.
+• a fireplace insert in the Craft Lodge.

-hand washing sinks on the Breezeway.
+• hand washing sinks on the Breezeway.

-ramps and automatic doors on 3 cabins.
+• ramps and automatic doors on 3 cabins.

-an adult change table.
+• an adult change table.

-program supplies such as a weather station, canopies, sports equipment, office technology and Ipads.
+• program supplies such as a weather station, canopies, sports equipment, office technology and Ipads.

 Our Board of Directors also implemented the Revitalize Kee-Mo-Kee Campaign from 2018 - 2021 which raised funds for capital improvements including:

-new windows, lights and automatic doors in the Craft Lodge and Dining Hall.
+• new windows, lights and automatic doors in the Craft Lodge and Dining Hall.

-new KYBOs (the washrooms in the cabin clusters).
+• new KYBOs (the washrooms in the cabin clusters).

-Health Hut and Craft Lodge renovations.
+• Health Hut and Craft Lodge renovations.

-new utility building as you enter the camp which houses showers washrooms, laundry, water treatment and maintenance space.
+• new utility building as you enter the camp which houses showers washrooms, laundry, water treatment and maintenance space.

-improved ventilation in all buildings.
+• improved ventilation in all buildings.

-Camp Kee-Mo-Kee is affiliated with the United Church of Canada and models the Christian values of inclusion, diversity, truth and reconciliation, intercultural understanding and environmental stewardship.
+• Camp Kee-Mo-Kee is affiliated with the United Church of Canada and models the Christian values of inclusion, diversity, truth and reconciliation, intercultural understanding, and environmental stewardship.
 Personal growth and development, leadership, community, and (most important) friendships and fun are what our campers and participants experience through our programs.
 These values are interwoven into everything we do, with the purpose of encouraging campers to understand what it means to “be a good human”.

 Although we are a United Church camp, we are not a bible camp.
 Staff might use Christian stories, teachings and camp songs, but they will also show other spiritual perspectives.
 A value-based theme is introduced each day at Morning Circle, grace is sung before meals, and Vespers ends the day.
 Our website's content is an accurate representation of the language, activities and emphasis of the programs we offer to our campers and the community.

-Our camp is nestled in 20 acres of Environmentally protected Carolinian Forest.
+• Our camp is nestled in 20 acres of Environmentally protected Carolinian Forest.
 The 8 camper sleeping cabins can accommodate 110 people in Bunk beds.
 There are 2 additional staff cabins, Camp Office, Dining Hall, Craft Lodge, kitchen, pool, outdoor spaces, breezeway, washrooms, campfire circle and basketball court.
 The buildings are rustic, cedar sided and not climate controlled.

 A map of the camp can be found here.

-Camp Kee-Mo-Kee is located in a Carolinian Forest and has no access to a lake or river.
+• Camp Kee-Mo-Kee is located in a Carolinian Forest and has no access to a lake or river.
 Komoka Creek borders the property to the east and campers visit the creek for nature exploration, but it is not suitable for swimming or boating.

 We have a large, outdoor swimming pool that operates for our summer camp programs in July and August.

-Camp Kee-Mo-Kee is located in an environmentally protected Carolinian Forest.
+• Camp Kee-Mo-Kee is located in an environmentally protected Carolinian Forest.
 We are restricted from cutting down trees, paving areas or anything that would increase our ‘footprint’ in the forest.

 Each spring, we resurface the gravel laneway and try to fill the potholes as they surface throughout the summer,

-When you registered online, your tax receipt was automatically emailed to you.
+• When you registered online, your tax receipt was automatically emailed to you.
 If you have misplaced it, you can also access it through your CampBrain account.
 All other receipts will be provided upon request.

-No. Please do not bring your pet to camp, this includes during camper drop-off and pick up.
+• No. Please do not bring your pet to camp, this includes during camper drop-off and pick up.
 Dogs and other animals are NOT PERMITTED on site, except for service animals.
 This is part of ensuring the camp is welcoming to everyone.
 Some campers are not comfortable around animals or may have allergies.

-Camp Kee-Mo-Kee is a nut-free facility.
+• Camp Kee-Mo-Kee is a nut-free facility.
 Please ensure food items containing nuts are not brought on site.

-Dogs and other pets are not permitted on-site, except for service animals.
+• Dogs and other pets are not permitted on-site, except for service animals.

-Smoking, vaping, e-cigarettes, marijuana, alcohol and use of other recreational drugs is not permitted on Camp Kee-Mo-Kee property, nor is it acceptable for anyone under the influence of any substances to be on site.
+• Smoking, vaping, e-cigarettes, marijuana, alcohol and use of other recreational drugs is not permitted on Camp Kee-Mo-Kee property, nor is it acceptable for anyone under the influence of any substances to be on site.

-Motorized vehicles are only permitted in designated areas of the camp (parking lot, driveway or sports field as needed).
+• Motorized vehicles are only permitted in designated areas of the camp (parking lot, driveway or sports field as needed).
 Use of motorized vehicles on our wooded trails is prohibited, unless approved by the Executive Director.
 Furthermore, the use of bicycles is not permitted on our wooded trails.

-KYBO - buildings holding bathrooms and sinks located in each cabin cluster
+• KYBO - buildings holding bathrooms and sinks located in each cabin cluster

 Uppers and Lowers - the two cabin clusters, each having 4 camper cabins and a KYBO